Toledo, Washington: Politics

+Voting

+The 2020 election included votes for candidates of the Libertarian Party.

+Government

+Toledo institutes a five-person city council that oversees economic and legislative matters, and an elected mayor that maintains daily oversight of the city and government staff.

 Education

 Public education is provided by the Toledo School District, which serves both the City of Toledo and surrounding population.
 Campuses for students in elementary, middle, and high school are named after the city.

 The first school in Toledo was called the OK School.
 It was a one-room schoolhouse.
 Most of the kids that lived out of the town limits had to ride a boat across the river to and from school until the bridge was built.
 The school district consolidated 33 separate one-room schools in 1922.
 The school system mascot was the "Indians", a moniker that would exist for a century.
 The current middle school was originally the high school until the new high school was built in 1974.
 While the middle school was being remodeled in 1995, the children were relocated for the year to St. Mary's Church and School.

+St. Mary's Academy, begun in 1920, was a private-school for girls and began on the site of the Saint Francis Xavier Mission that first began in 1838.
+Despite large enrollment and funding figures in the 1960s, St. Mary's shuttered in June 1973 after severe loss of registrations due to negative economic conditions in the region.

 The Class of 1988 commissioned a totem pole from a chainsaw artist.
 This pole was presented to the high school by the class and continues to grace the front entrance.
 Since 1922, the school has used the "Indian" as the School's mascot.
 The Cowlitz Indian Tribe officially endorsed this mascot by Tribal Council action in February 2019.
 Artwork in the high school includes two Remington bronzes, an oil portrait of David Ike, last full-blooded Cowlitz Indian and several carvings by indigenous artists.
 Gary Ike, a long-time supporter of the school and its programs, is honored throughout the school and athletic venues in thanks for his many years of service to the school and community.

 In November 2018, the community voted to build a new high school.
 Using funds from a special state grant and School Construction Assistance Program (SCAP) funding from the Office of Superintendent of Public Instruction, the upgraded high school was constructed on the site of the existing school.
 Expansive construction of the new Toledo High School began in February 2020 and opened in autumn 2021.
 The school is built around the original gymnasium and features artwork honoring the Cowlitz Indian Tribe.
 The $25 million construction project was completed in April 2022 followed by a ribbon cutting ceremony, unveilings of Native American artworks, and a performance by the Cowlitz Indian Tribe Drum Group.

 In 2021, the school district, required by a Washington state law banning Native American mascots and imagery enacted that year, changed its nickname to the Riverhawks.